Robust Particle Density Tempering for State Space Models: Introduction

+\citet{Duan2015} extend the annealing/density tempering method of \citet{Neal:2001}, and \citet{DelMoral:2006} to time series state space models having intractable likelihoods.
+Their approach processes the time series as a batch. \citet{Fulop2013} and \citet{Chopin2013} propose full sequential Bayesian inference on the parameters and call their algorithm Marginalised Resample-Move (MRM) and $\textrm{SMC}^{2}$, respectively.

-Our contribution is to develop and study two flexible annealing approaches that use Markov move steps that are more efficient than the density tempered SMC approach of \citet{Duan2015} and can handle a high dimensional parameter space.
-The first is based on the PG algorithm of \citet{andrieuetal2010} and we call it Annealed Importance Sampling for Intractable Likelihood with particle Gibbs (AISIL-PG).
-The second is based on Hamiltonian Monte Carlo (HMC) algorithm discussed by \citet{Neal:2011} and we call it Annealed Importance Sampling for Intractable Likelihood with Hamiltonian Monte Carlo (AISIL-HMC).
+Our paper builds on this literature by proposing flexible SMC approaches that use Markov move steps that are more efficient than the density tempered SMC approach of \citet{Duan2015}, MRM of \citet{Fulop2013}, and $\textrm{SMC}^{2}$ of \citet{Chopin2013}.
+The first Markov move approach is based on the PG algorithm of \citet{Andrieu:2010}; we call it sequential Monte Carlo with particle Gibbs (SMC-PG).
+The second is based on the Hamiltonian Monte Carlo (HMC) algorithm \citep{Duane1987,Neal:2011,Girolami:2011,Hoffman:2014,Betancourt2017}; we call it sequential Monte Carlo with Hamiltonian Monte Carlo (SMC-HMC).
+The third is based on the particle hybrid sampler of \citet{Gunawan2020PHS}, which combines a step similar to the correlated PMMH of \citet{Deligiannidis2018} and the particle Gibbs of \citet{Andrieu:2010}; we call it sequential Monte Carlo with the particle hybrid sampler (SMC-PHS).
+The Markov move step based on PHS generates the parameters that are highly correlated with the states in PMMH steps.
+All other parameters are generated by particle Gibbs steps conditioning on the latent state variables.

-The AISIL-PG and AISIL-HMC approaches refine the density-tempered SMC methodology proposed by \citet{Duan2015} to allow for more flexible Markov moves and apply to any state space model.
-In particular, they allow for particle Metropolis within Gibbs moves and Hamiltonian Monte Carlo moves.
-Such a generalisation is important for two reasons.
-First, it permits applications to much higher dimensional parameter spaces and much better proposals than random walks; in particular, in some cases we are able to sample from the full conditional distribution using Gibbs steps.
-Second, using particle Metropolis within Gibbs (PMwG) Markov moves can substantially reduce the number of particles required because it is then unnecessary for the variance of the log of the likelihood estimate to be around 1 as we show in \secref{sec:Examples}.
-The AISIL methods also provide an estimate of the marginal likelihood as a by product.
-We illustrate the proposed AISIL methods empirically using a sample of daily US stock returns to estimate a univariate stochastic volatility (SV) model and a multivariate high dimensional factor SV model.
+The Markov moves based on PG, PHS and HMC are important for two reasons.
+First, they permit applications to much higher dimensional parameter spaces and much better proposals than random walk proposals; in particular, in some cases we are able to sample from the full conditional distribution using Gibbs steps.
+Second, \secref{subsec:Multivariate-Factor-Stochastic examples-1} shows that using particle Gibbs Markov moves can substantially reduce the number of particles required because it is then unnecessary for the variance of the log of the likelihood estimate to be in the range of 1 to 3.
+In addition, if we suspect that some parameters converge slowly because they are highly correlated with the latent states in the model, then they can be generated using the PMMH step of the PHS.